KptMonkey/SkeletalAnimationOpenGL/README.md

+# Install
+It's just tested on Ubuntu 18
+You need also
+SDL2 and SDL2 Image
+GL, GLU, GLEW
+Assimp

 # Animation
 Loads and plays skeletal animations with smooth transitions(Simple blending).
 Until now .dae and .x is supported.
 Move the character with W,A,S,D